 Licorice is a very beneficial herbal remedy that has been used throughout antiquity in both Western and Eastern countries.
 Today, it’s more known for its flavor in sweets, such as black licorice twists.

 In the past, before pharmaceutical medicine existed, herbal medicine was used in the home to manage minor health concerns before they became too serious.
-Your own garden and your local herbal doctor provided a natural medicinal cabinet that could stave away most health problems.
-Licorice root is one herb that treats many problems, and a good herb to keep in your pantry when you have a digestive upset, as well as a nervous upset.
+Your own garden and local herbal doctor provided a natural medicinal cabinet that could stave away most health problems.
+Licorice root is one herb that treats many problems.

 Chinese liquorice, Gan Cao

 In China, licorice root is one of the most popular herbs, and can be thought of as a medicine cabinet in its own right, as it heals a very broad range of afflictions.
 This is because it travels down all 12 energy meridians.
 Its effects center around the lungs, heart, stomach, and spleen.